TartuNLP/grammar-worker/models/README.md

 ## Available models

-We offer two GEC and three spell-checking models compatible with this repository.
+We offer three GEC and three spell-checking models compatible with this repository.

 ### Grammatical Error Correction

 The three GEC models are:

-* `en-et-de-cs-nelb` – the model is initialized from the [No Language Left Behind](https://github.com/facebookresearch/fairseq/tree/nllb) translation model.
+* `en-et-de-cs-nelb` – the model is initialized from the [No Language Left Behind](https://github.com/facebookresearch/fairseq/tree/nllb)(NLLB) translation model.
 It is then further trained with a mix of translation examples and synthetic monolingual error correction examples in four languages.
 Additionally, it is fine-tuned multilingually with error correction examples, including 9,000 in Estonian.
 * `GEC-synthetic-pretrain-ut-ft` – the model is first trained similarly to unidirectional machine translation models first trained